 October Burns Black Interview from Sonic Seducer Magazine by Stephan Wolf

-(reprinted with kind permission from October Burns Black)
+(reprinted in English with kind permission from October Burns Black)

 Hi James and Ger,

 Thank you very much – for your time and interest.

 And, of course, – for your brilliant EP!

 James: You are very welcome, Stephan.
 Thank you for the opportunity to us share some aspects of OBB.